3 Innovative Ways One Company Is Helping Rethink How We Treat Mental Healthcare

 Today, Johnson & Johnson is more committed than ever to help lead the charge in creating new treatments and also new initiatives—like a coalition to help address mental health in the workplace—to spark change.

-From research into how to address treatment-resistant depression to a pilot program for training healthcare workers in sub-Saharan Africa, we're looking at some of the ways the company has embraced innovation to help improve the lives of people who suffer from mental illness for Mental Health Awareness Month.
+From research into how to address treatment-resistant depression to a pilot program for training healthcare workers in sub-Saharan Africa, we're looking at some of the ways the company has embraced innovation to help improve the lives of people who suffer from mental illness for World Mental Health Day.

 Improving Access to Mental Healthcare in Underserved Regions of the World

 "To treat mental illness, we need to bring services directly to the people,” says, Mental Health Global Program Leader, Global Public Health, Johnson & Johnson.
 “Having a practitioner in your own community who's able to provide continuity of care is crucial so patients don’t have to make a sometimes impossible trip to a large hospital in a city that's hours and hours away.”